 Experts at management consulting firm McKinsey recommend focusing your message on what people need most from you.
 For instance, early on your employees may have worried about their jobs.
 In that case, a facts-based approach may work best: Share what you know, what you don’t know and the basics of your plan.

 McKinsey points out that as a crisis unfolds, people may start to feel dejected.
 When that happens, by sharing positive news, leaders can help people feel secure and motivated.
 Eventually leaders need to communicate a logistical path forward.

 Whatever you decide to say, make sure it gets shared with the right people.
 You might want to create a communication channel specifically to talk to your employees about developments related to the crisis.
 (For example, during COVID-19, nearly eight in 10 businesses created communications specific to the crisis, according to a Harvard Business School study.)
 This could be as simple as weekly video check-ins with your employees.

 Action: You don’t need all the answers in order to communicate.
 Stay in touch with employees and ask how the evolving situation is affecting them.

 Seek out practical information

 Of course, communication is easier when you have access to concrete, relevant information.
-This can be particularly challenging during COVID-19, since there’s so much that’s unknown about the virus.
+This can be particularly hard to find during any kind of crisis.

-Seek out sources of information you trust, whether it’s a news organization, government agency or academic institution.
-A number of corporate consulting firms (McKinsey, Deloitte, and Boston Consulting Group, to name a few) have opened up COVID-19–specific hubs to help guide business owners.
+Seek out sources of information you trust, whether it’s an industry group, new organization, government agency, or academic institution.
+A number of corporate consulting firms (McKinsey, Deloitte, and Boston Consulting Group, to name a few) provide helpful insights around leadership and navigating crises.
 Membership-based professional groups like Business Advantage TV or trade organizations offer resources as well.